siemens-nl-fa/Industrial-Edge-Prodiag-Influxdb-Notifier/readme.md

 ## 3.1 Databus

-Do the same as the [S7 Connector Data Handling Getting Started](https://github.com/industrial-edge/S7-Connector-data-handling-getting-started/blob/main/docs/Installation.md) and fill in the settings the same
+Do the same as the [S7 Connector Data Handling Getting Started](https://github.com/industrial-edge/S7-Connector-data-handling-getting-started/blob/main/docs/Installation.md) and fill in the settings as follows

 Topic: ie/#